 Students are not allowed to leave the building unless authorized by the nurse, dean, or attendance office.
 Students are not allowed to leave the building during their lunch or study hall period.
+Collaboration Time requires parental permission for Juniors and Seniors on Wednesdays and Thursdays only (See Collaboration Time on page 10 for more information).
 Students who leave the building without approval are subject to search upon return and can be assigned disciplinary interventions.